chen0040/spring-websocket-angular-upload-excel-demo/README.md

-# spring-boot-excel-upload-demo
+# spring-websocket-angular-upload-excel-demo

-Demo project on how upload and process excel file in the spring boot
+Demo project on how upload and process excel file in the spring boot + Web Socket + Angular 4

 # Features

 * Upload and process Excel file
-* Upload and process large CSV file
 * Allow Async callback and websocket to report progress on loading data into database (mocked database used here)
 * Allow Large file upload and long running process using guava concurrency